-Through classroom lectures and practical experiences, nuclear medicine students learn to administer radioactive pharmaceuticals, as well as proper radiation safety techniques, biological sample collection and quality control measures.
-Students typically complete an internship and upon graduation are prepared to sit for the certification examination offered by the Nuclear Medicine Technology Certification Board (NMTCB).
+A high school diploma is required for this program and an associate degree in nuclear medicine may be helpful.
+Schools may also require a mental evaluation administered by the program's department.
+Through classroom lectures and practical experiences, nuclear medicine students learn to administer radioactive pharmaceuticals, as well as radiation safety techniques, biological sample collection, and quality control measures.
+Students typically complete an internship and, upon graduation, sit for the certification examination offered by the Nuclear Medicine Technology Certification Board (NMTCB).

 - Anatomy and physiology

 The U.S. Bureau of Labor Statistics (BLS) expects the employment rate for nuclear medicine technologists to grow 7% between 2018 and 2028 (www.bls.gov), which is faster than average.
 The median annual salary for this profession was $76,820 as of May 2018.
 In 2018, there were 19,300 nuclear medicine technologists working in the U.S.